Who We Are

 President and Founder

 As Secretary and Volunteer Coordinator of Hailey’s Hope Foundation, Ann communicates with families regarding their Financial Support Program applications and works with volunteers to coordinate fundraising endeavors.
 She is the mother to two Board members, and grandmother to Hailey and six NICU graduates.
 Her extensive personal experience in the emotional, financial and physical tolls of a NICU hospitalization has enabled her to communicate effectively with families going through this frightening experience.
-Ann lives in Monroe, New York with her husband, Marvin.

 Director at Large